ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 ### Determine How Many Samples the Datapath Should be Processing in Parallel

-We must have about 8 "Murmurhash2" functions to meet the goal of 4 GBps.
+We must have about 8 "Murmurhash2" functions to meet the goal of 3.5GBps.
 Each word calls this function twice and processing 4 words in parallel will use 8 of "Murmurhash2" function.

 The above theoratical calculations are based on idealistic scenario and memory bottlenecks are not considered.
 As the data will be accessed from host and Kenel at the same time, we should plan for process even more words to give extra margin for memory bottnecks.